Amanda L. Thompson, Ph.D., Associate Chair and Associate Professor, Anthropology

 Associate Professor, Nutrition

-Amanda Thompson human biologist specializing in human growth and nutrition.
+Amanda Thompson is a human biologist specializing in human growth and nutrition.
 She focuses on the biological pathways linking early life social, behavioral and physical environments to health outcomes across a range of national and international settings, including North Carolina, China, and Ecuador.
 She is particularly interested in how early life nutrition and environmental exposures shape the development of obesity and chronic disease.

 Thompson is a biological anthropologist specializing in human growth and nutrition.
 Her research incorporates epidemiological methods, laboratory analysis of biomarkers, and demographic modeling to examine the effects of social and physical environments on the development of obesity and chronic disease precursors during the sensitive periods of infancy, childhood, adolescence and young adulthood.
 She focuses on: the effects of early environmental exposures and diet on the development of the intestinal microbiome as an underlying pathway linking early life factors to the development of obesity; the structural, social, maternal and infant characteristics contributing to the development of an obesogenic environment; and the physical and social environments associated with the development of inflammation and the dual burden of disease in low and middle income countries.